 Our top pick > Live in Athens

 What makes Live in Athens special is that the apartments are located in the heart of the historical center, so all major attractions are reachable within a short walk, and at the same time you’ll be able to stay in a residential building where local Athenians live.
-Click here for latest prices
+Check the latest price.

 Located right at the pedestrian zone of the street of Apostolou Pavlou that leads to the Acropolis.
 Very simple rooms, clean, with breakfast included.
 Pets allowed.
-Click here for latest prices
+Check the latest price.

-Excellent value for a bed in a dormitory or a private double bedroom in a quiet area.
-Lovely terrace, a small equipped kitchen available, too.
-Click here for latest prices
+Excellent value for a bed in a dormitory or a private double bedroom in the center of Athens.
+A terrace, a shared kitchen, 2 swimming pools available, too.
+Check the latest price.

 Things to do and see in Thission